Shafin543/gtr-internship_frontend-task_Al-Rawnak-Shafin/README.md

 # gtr-internship_frontend-task_Al-Rawnak-Shafin
   -A given task by Genuine Technology and Research LTD.

   -For Internship.

+  -All my codes are here including the UI demonstration and some notes inside the recording.

-  -I am applying my front end task but I want to work for the >> .NET << team if given the opportunity
+  -** I am applying my front end task but I want to work for the >> .NET << team if given the opportunity **

   -Thank you.